QubitPi/management-blogs/docs/_posts/2022-08-30-react-basics.md

 condition ? true : false

+### Higher-Order Components

+A **higher-order component** (**HOC**) is an advanced technique in React for reusing component logic.
+HOCs are not part of the React API, per se.
+They are a pattern that emerges from React's compositional nature.

+**A higher-order component is, namely, a function that takes a component and returns a new component.**

+{% highlight react %}
+const EnhancedComponent = higherOrderComponent(WrappedComponent);
+{% endhighlight %}

+HOCs are common in third-party React libraries.

+### React Top-Level API

+#### Performance Optimization

 ### TypeScript

 [TypeScript](https://www.typescriptlang.org/) is a programming language developed by Microsoft.
 It is a typed superset